 Paleo Carrot Cake

 - Preheat the oven to 170 degC.
-Line a 21cm round cake tin or a 20cm loaf tin with baking paper.
+Line a 21cm round cake tin or, if you want a layered cake, grease and line 2 round cake tins.

 - Once cooked, allow the cake to cool for 5 minutes before turning it out onto a cake rack to cool completely.